EmergentOrganization/cell-rpg/README.md

 You must log out and log back in to re-load the environment globally.
 To check these variables, open a terminal and enter `$JAVA_HOME` or `$ANDROID_HOME`.

 > `.gradlew` won't run!

 Make sure it is marked as executable using `chmod +x ./gradlew`

+> `.gradlew clean` FAILURE: SDK location not found

+$ANDROID_HOME environment variable is not set properly.
+You may need to edit it or reboot.